 Subsequently, we determined that the unauthorized party acquired certain files that were saved in the Fortra service.
 After making this determination, we immediately began to analyze the files to determine which individuals and data had been affected.
-As part of that analysis, it was determined that those files contained some of your personal information.
+As part of that analysis, it was determined that those files contained some of your minor's personal information.
 Your employer was notified of this incident by Aetna on or around the 17th of April, and we have been working with them since.

-What Information Was Involved: Based on the investigation, we identified personal information for you in the files that the unauthorized party acquired, including the following data elements: your name, your address, your member ID, your date of birth, your phone number, your employer's name and their group ID number, and your coverage start/end dates.
+What Information Was Involved: Based on the investigation, we identified personal information for your minor in the files that the unauthorized party acquired, including the following data elements: your minor's name, member ID, member number, date of birth, and gender.

-It is important to note that no Social Security Numbers or financial accounts were included, nor did the files contain anything related to medical services, conditions, diagnoses, or claims for you.
+It is important to note that no Social Security Numbers or financial accounts were included, nor did the files contain anything related to medical services, conditions, diagnoses, or claims for your minor.
 The files were to be used for eligibility verification as well as potential outreach, which is why the information included was largely demographic in nature.
-This means that your information was affected even if you have never used Brightline's services.
+This means that your minor's information was affected even if your minor has never used Brightline's services.